 Brian Matusz turns away from Yankees second baseman Robinson… (Baltimore Sun photo by Gene…)

-Burnett allowed just three singles in eight scoreless innings, and Robinson Cano connected for two solo homers and a double in the New York Yankees' 4-0 victory in front of an announced 26,439 at Camden Yards.
+Matusz turned in a quality start Thursday night against the New York Yankees, but that wasn't nearly enough with A.J.
+Burnett reducing the Orioles to a series of meek swings and weakly hit balls and Robinson Cano bashing ever pitch that he saw.
+Burnett allowed just three singles in eight shutout innings and Cano connected for two solo homers and a double in the Yankees 4-0 victory in front of an announced 26,439 at Camden Yards.